 In middle school, it’s common for children to test limits.
 This is a normal part of development as middle schoolers enter the teen years and young adulthood.

 Your child will likely test you on virtually everything.
-If you can anticipate this behavior—knowing she will be “prickly” or distant at times—then you may be less likely to react emotionally.
+If you can anticipate this behavior—knowing they will be “prickly” or distant at times—then you may be less likely to react emotionally.
 Prepare for it because, chances are, it’s coming.
 When it does happen, try not to react emotionally in the moment.
 Baumstein says, “That’s a time for you, as a parent, to walk away from the situation, and talk about it later.
 Pause, and try not to engage in the power struggle.”
 Of course, this is easier said than done.
 So, take a breath.
 You’ve got this!